 3 DAY MELBOURNE - ADELAIDE

 The 12 Apostles are Icons of Australia’s natural beauty.
 We arrive as the stacks are lit with the morning sun making them perfect for photos and crowd free.
-This is a bonus for taking a 2 day trip as the stacks are silhouettes in the afternoon and overcrowded.
+This is a bonus for being there early as the stacks are silhouettes in the afternoon and overcrowded.
 After hearing of the creation of the stacks and holding some of the limestone rock you can explore the boardwalks or brave a helicopter flight along the coastline (own expense).

 Our third day starts with a drive through the Coonawarra wine region and a visit to the Naracoorte Caves National Park for a cave tour with a local guide.
-These limestone caves have an abundance of Stalagmites and Stalactites and are World Heritage Listed Area due to the fossils of the ‘Mega Fauna’ found buried in the Caves.
+These limestone caves have an abundance of stalagmites and stalactites and are a World Heritage listed area due to the fossils of the ‘Mega Fauna’ found buried in the Caves.
 We then continue our journey through another prominent South Australian wine region of Padthaway as we head north through to Keith.
 We stop here for lunch before joining the highway, travelling through grain and stock land towards Adelaide.
 This is a vast drought affected area of Australia and is an incredible contrast to the lush forests and coastal pastures we have been travelling in.
-On our approach to city we visit the very popular tourist village of Hahndorf and Mount Lofty summit for impressive, birds-eye views of Adelaide and surrounds.
+On our approach to the city we visit the very popular tourist village of Hahndorf and Mount Lofty summit for impressive, birds-eye views of Adelaide and surrounds.
 We arrive in the city at around 6pm.

 Our Melbourne - Adelaide tour departs at 0830 from Melbourne.
 Pickups are available from all city hotels within Melbourne.
 Passengers will be dropped off at any Adelaide CBD location at 1730 at the completion of the tour.